delhoume/byoncama/README.md

    - image magick is used for all image processing (https://imagemagick.org )
    - gdal (https://gdal.org/en/stable/), usually hard to get  but qgis (https://www.qgis.org/) is embedding gdal binaries, this is the  preferred method on mac

- - if you want to change something
+ - if you want to change something in the wrkflow
    - deno (https://deno.com/) or node.js (https://node.js) Javascript runtime
     - pngcheck
     - processing (htps://processing.org) for the mappings editor

+scripts are designed to be used as is, you only need to edit scripts\setup.bat or scripts/setup.sh to match your installation pat hes. §wiows gdal dependent script do not work, because of a mismatch in proj.db

 # Step 1: downloading the source images from Gallica